realworldocaml/book/book/concurrent-programming/README.md

 ```

 Here, we've dropped the parentheses around the function on the
-righthand side of the bind, and we didn't add a level of indentation
+right-hand side of the bind, and we didn't add a level of indentation
 for the contents of that function.
 This is standard practice for using
 the infix `bind` operator. [bind function]{.idx}